Financial-Times/dotcom-page-kit/packages/anvil/README.md

 }
 ```

 The `plugins` property can be used to provide a list of plugin package names.
 These plugins should be installed in your project as development dependencies.
-When executing the command line tool all of the plugins defined here will be loaded.
+When using the CLI all of the plugins defined here will be loaded.

-The `settings` property is used to provide configuration to the tool or plugins.
+The `settings` property is used to provide specific configuration for the CLI and plugins.
 Please check the individual plugin documentation for details about the configuration required.
+Settings for actions provided by the CLI are covered below (see [actions](#actions).)

-To view the actions and global options provided by the tool, run the `anvil` command with the `--help` flag:
+To view the available actions and global options provided by the CLI, run the `anvil` command with the `--help` flag:

 ```sh
 anvil --help